Best Hotel Booking Engine 2026: Cloudbeds vs SiteMinder vs Profitroom

 Guestivo

 Guestivo is a guest communication platform rather than a standalone booking engine.
-It handles pre-arrival messaging, digital check-in, in-stay communication, and post-stay review solicitation.
+It handles pre-arrival messaging, in-stay communication, AI concierge, room service ordering, and post-stay review solicitation (online check-in is on the public roadmap, not yet shipped).
 The direct booking component works within this broader communication workflow rather than as a primary acquisition tool.

 For properties that are evaluating a booking engine at the same time as a guest communication upgrade, Guestivo is worth including in the shortlist alongside the platforms above.
 For properties that specifically need a high-performance direct booking acquisition engine, the above five platforms are more purpose-built for that use case.
 The boutique hotel technology guide covers how tools like Guestivo fit into the full stack alongside dedicated booking engines.